fraggerfox/htop/netbsd/README.md

 The implementation has been copied over from the OpenBSD implemention in htop(1).

+Current implementation mimics the procfs based implementation in stats collection.

 Make NetBSD no longer masquerade as Linux.

 Build notes